-- It is up to Member States to decide on the use of tax revenues and they can further ensure fairness by using those revenues to mitigate the social impact - Certain reduced rates will remain possible, such as those for electricity or advanced energy products produced from renewables. - A number of national exemptions and tax reductions will be removed allowing Member States a reduced margin to set rates below the minimum rate for specific sectors.
+- 5. It is up to Member States to decide on the use of tax revenues and they can further ensure fairness by using those revenues to mitigate the social impact. - Certain reduced rates will remain possible, such as those for electricity or advanced energy products produced from renewables. - Several national exemptions and tax reductions will be removed allowing Member States a reduced margin to set rates below the minimum rate for specific sectors.

-Our preliminary comments
+Our general comments

-As it stands, the ETD review is not enough coordinated with other files of the Fit for55 package and does not fully contribute to EGD goals (such as the Zero Pollution one).
+As it stands, the ETD review is not enough coordinated with other files of the Fit for 55 package and does not fully contribute to EGD goals (such as the Zero Pollution one).
 We believe that the review of the ETD should be part of a wider and coordinated process of reform to be undertaken by EU Member States' taxation systems, geared towards achieving climate and environmental protection objectives.
-Only with a comprehensive "green tax reform" will it be possible to:
+Only with a comprehensive "green tax reform" will it be possible to pursue the following desirable objectives:

 - Coherence with EU 2030 targets and climate neutrality by 2050 in the context of the European Green Deal.
-Establish appropriate and stable price signals to guide energy related investments by businesses and householders towards the ecological transition ( - Equity.
-End current distortions in favour of fossil fuels without leading to disruptive social conflicts by compensating those who are hurt by climate policies: - implement the necessary measures (lump-sum payments and income tax reductions) to support the most vulnerable segments of the population, - $\circ$ protect the middle classes from the volatility of energy prices, - support businesses in the conversion of production and put in place reskilling and retraining programmes for laid-off workers. - Revenues and budgetary impacts.
-Ensure a stable base of revenues to achieve the decarbonization of energy: due to a widened product coverage, increased minimum rates and the enlargement of taxable base, revenues generated from energy taxation are expected to increase significantly
+Establish appropriate and stable price signals to guide energy related investments by businesses and households towards the ecological transition. - Equity.
+End current distortions in favour of fossil fuels without leading to disruptive social conflicts by compensating those who are hurt by climate policies: - o implement the necessary measures (in-bill discount, lump-sum payments and income tax reductions) to support the most vulnerable segments of the population, - o protect the middle classes from the volatility of energy prices, - o support businesses in the conversion of production and put in place reskilling and retraining programmes for laid-off workers. - Revenues and budgetary impacts.
+Ensure a stable base of revenues to achieve the decarbonization of energy: due to a widened product coverage, increased minimum rates and the enlargement of taxable base, revenues generated from energy taxation are expected to increase significantly.